Komodo

 • Is Komodo a good place to travel with kids?

 Komodo works better with older kids who can handle boats, heat, early starts, and ranger instructions.
 Toddlers are harder, because the main activities involve long transfers, uneven trails, strong sun, and wildlife you cannot casually approach.
-Pick shorter boat days and accommodation with a pool if you are travelling as a family.
+Pick shorter boat days and accommodation with a pool if you are traveling as a family.

 • Is Komodo manageable with a stroller or buggy?

 A stroller is the wrong tool for most of the trip.
-Labuan Bajo has broken pavements, steep roads, and crowded market edges, while the islands mean dirt tracks, boat steps, and exposed paths.
+Labuan Bajo has broken sidewalks, steep roads, and crowded market edges, while the islands mean dirt tracks, boat steps, and exposed paths.
 Use a baby carrier and keep plans shorter than you think.

 • What happens if a child gets sick in Komodo?